Actions and Detail Panel

 The Anti-Defamation League will give a presentation regarding the Alt Right and hate crimes in Michigan.

-We are planning a panel discussion regarding the experiences of girls and women in the Michigan corrections system.
+Panel discussion regarding the experiences of girls and women in the Michigan corrections system, and a panel on focusing and immigrants and refugees.

 Workshops focusing on skills for successful organizing and social activism led by activists currently working in Michigan.